-Paul is the initiator of the African Borderlands Research Network (ABORNE) which has been funded by the European Science Foundation for 5 years from 2009, and he chairs its steering committee.
-In a more applied role, Paul has served as a resource person for the African Union Border Programme (AUBP) and signed an MOU with the latter on behalf of ABORNE in April 2011.
-More recently, he has been involved in discussions with the Economic Community of West African States (ECOWAS) on ways in which academic research might assist the latter's Cross-Border Cooperation agenda.
-This engagement with AUBP and ECOWAS has been supported by a Knowledge Exchange Grant from the College of Humanities and Social Science.
+I was the initiator of the African Borderlands Research Network (ABORNE) which was funded by the European Science Foundation between 2009-2014, and I still chair its steering committee.
+In a more applied role, I have served as a resource person for the African Union Border Programme (AUBP) and signed an MOU with the latter on behalf of ABORNE in April 2011.
+I have been involved in discussions with the Economic Community of West African States (ECOWAS) on ways in which academic research might assist the latter's Cross-Border Cooperation agenda.
+This engagement with AUBP and ECOWAS was previously supported by a Knowledge Exchange Grant from the College of Humanities and Social Science.